 What if my nose is very blocked or runny?

 Sometimes a very blocked or runny nose will prevent the steroid spray from getting through to work.
 A decongestant nasal spray which you can buy at pharmacies may then be useful.
+These contain decongestant medicines such as xylometazoline.
 A decongestant spray has an immediate effect to clear a blocked nose.
-You can then use the the steroid spray once the nose is clear.
+You can then use the steroid spray once the nose is clear.

 (Note: decongestant sprays are not usually advised for more than a few days.
 If you use one for more than 5-7 days, a rebound, more severe congestion of the nose may develop.
 In contrast, steroid sprays work well to clear symptoms, and can be used for long periods.)